 Women are often omitted from the story of science.
 In reality, women have always been part of science, and have made significant contributions and discoveries to fields such as Physics, Biology, Medicine, and Chemistry.
 But who are these women?
 What did they do?
 How did they get written out of science?
 What happens if they’re included?
 Students in this course will learn about women who contributed to science; examine the methods and systems (ex. social, economic, educational) by which women have been excluded from it and from the narrative of science’s discoveries and development; and explore the impact on the story of science of including women’s contribution.

-Directed study and research in chosen area of women's studies selected by the student in consultation with the program director.
+Directed study and research in chosen area of women and gender studies selected by the student in consultation with the program director.
 Requires extensive collaboration with a faculty member in the specific discipline and a major research problem.

 Throughout the Middle Ages, the experiences of women varied widely.
 Focusing on four broad categories – queens, wives, religious women, and women of ill-repute – this course looks at the broad scope of women’s roles in medieval Europe.
 How did a woman’s marital status affect the expectations of her role in society?
 What was life like for women in towns versus peasant women?
 What did medieval families look like, and what were the roles of family members?
 What legal rights and obligations did women have, and what recourse did they have in resolving disputes?
 What limitations and opportunities existed for women in the Middle Ages?
 Why did women become prostitutes?
 How and when were women able to wield very real political power?
 Readings will include primary sources such as letters, literature, legal documents, saints’ lives, histories, handbooks, and other contemporary writings.